Sv443-Network/UserUtils/docs.md

 Some features require the `@run-at` or `@grant` directives to be tweaked in the userscript header, or have other specific requirements and limitations.
 These will be listed in a section marked by a warning emoji (⚠️) each.

 > [!NOTE]
-> **In version 10.0.0**, many of the platform-agnostic features were **moved to [the CoreUtils library.](https://github.com/Sv443-Network/CoreUtils)**
+> In version 10.0.0, many of the platform-agnostic features were moved to [the CoreUtils library.](https://github.com/Sv443-Network/CoreUtils)
+> <sub>
-> <sub>Everything is re-exported by UserUtils for backwards compatibility, but you may want to consider using CoreUtils directly if you don't need any of the DOM- or GreaseMonkey-specific features or want control over the installed version of CoreUtils.</sub>
+> Everything in CoreUtils is re-exported by UserUtils for backwards compatibility, so installing both at the same time isn't usually necessary.
+> Beware that when both are installed, class inheritance between the two libraries will only work if the installed version of CoreUtils matches the version of CoreUtils that is included in UserUtils (refer to `package.json`), so that the final bundler is able to deduplicate them correctly.
+See also [`const versions`](#const-versions)
+>
+> </sub>

 > [!TIP]
 > If you need help with something, please [create a new discussion](https://github.com/Sv443-Network/UserUtils/discussions) or [join my Discord server.](https://dc.sv443.net/)